Lesley-Ann Skeete

-Career
+Biography

-Skeete was born in Sydenham, England and was raised in Swindon.
+Skeete was born in Sydenham, England, and was raised in Swindon.
 She first came to prominence in 1985 as a teenager, winning the first of two English Schools 100 metres hurdles titles and placing third at the UK Championships behind Judy Simpson and Judith Rodgers in 13.76 seconds.
 She began 1986 by claiming her first senior national title at the AAAs indoor championships, winning the 60 m hurdles in 8.22 secs.
 In the summer of 1986, Skeete placed second in the 100 m hurdles at both the UK Championships and the AAA Championships behind Sally Gunnell and ahead of both Wendy Jeal and Olympic silver medalist Shirley Strong.
 At the Commonwealth Games in Edinburgh, she finished fifth for England in the final in a time of 13.66.

 In the 1987 indoor season, after retaining her AAAs title, Skeete reached the 60 m hurdles final at both the European Indoor Championships and the World Indoor Championships.
 At the Europeans in Lievin, she was fifth in 8.07, having run a UK record of 8.06 in both the heats and semis.
 At the World Indoors in Indianapolis, she was sixth in 8.18 secs.
 Outdoors, she won the UK title in 13.29, ahead of Kim Hagger and Wendy Jeal before again finishing second to Sally Gunnell at the AAAs Championships.
 At the World Championships in Rome, she was eliminated in the heats in 13.40.

 In 1988, Skeete finished second to Gunnell at the AAAs Championships, earning selection for the 1988 Olympic Games in Seoul, South Korea.
 In Seoul, she reached the semi-finals, running 13.23.
 In 1989, Skeete won her third AAAs 60 m hurdles title indoors, while outdoors, she finished second at the UK Championships and third at the AAAs Championships.
 In January 1990 at the Commonwealth Games in Auckland, she won the bronze medal for England in time of 13.31, behind Kay Morley and Sally Gunnell.
 Later that year, she ran her lifetime best in the 100 m hurdles to win the AAAs title, edging out Kay Morley 13.03 to 13.05.
 At the 1990 European Championships in Split, she reached the semi-finals, where she ran 13.37.